naphat-jaichuen/rustnlp/README.md

 cargo run
 ```

-The server will start on `http://localhost:3000`
+The server will start on `http://localhost:3000` and automatically begin broadcasting its availability via UDP.

 ## API Endpoints